 It’s taken me the best of the last three years to wrap my head around all the best vegan restaurants Berlin has in store and I’m excited to finally present you the best of everything.
 Just for you guys, I’ve eaten my way around the finest vegan kebabs, burgers, doughnuts, cakes… in fact, just pick your favourite food.
 I’ve probably eaten it in Berlin.
 The problem with spending three years trying to eat all the vegan food is that it’s such a vibrant scene, it’s constantly expanding.
 I keep thinking I’ve eaten everywhere, then overnight another five incredible vegan food Berlin places appear.

-This is, therefore, by no means a definitive list of everywhere you should eat… but it is, in my humble opinion, the best vegan food Berlin has to offer.
+This is, therefore, by no means a definitive list of everywhere you should eat… but it is, in my humble opinion, the best Berlin vegan food.
 So read on, drool, book your flight to Berlin, and feast to your heart’s content.

 Vegan in berlin?
 Hungry?
 I know I am.
 Vegan Berlin, here goes.